yulolimum/trellosnap/readme.md

 # Trellosnap

+`This is a work in progress.
+The extension does not yet work.`

 This is a Chrome Extension that will help with the task of bug reporting.
-It allows you to take screenshots of website pages or copy website content - all of this gets uploaded directly to Trello to a board of your choosing.
+It allows you to take screenshots of a website page or custom selection - all of this can be annotated and edited before getting uploaded to Trello to a board of your choosing.

-### Setup
+### Development Setup

 This extension is built using both ruby and node technologies.
 The following instructions assume that you have both Rails and Node (with NPM) installed.